Optimize Odoo and PostgreSQL: Performance Tuning Guide

 Step 1.
 Choose the right number of workers

-An Odoo instance spawns several types of workers – dedicated processes that each load the full Python environment and handle different types of tasks:
+An Odoo instance spawns several types of workers – dedicated processes that each load the full Python environment and handle different tasks:

 • HTTP workers (workers): handles the bulk of user activity, such as loading pages, creating invoices, or processing sales.